theArjun/rs-patro/README.md

 This document outlines the planned features and development roadmap for `rs-patro`, a Rust library designed to provide comprehensive date and time functionalities, potentially including support for regional calendars and time zones.

 ## Core Features (Initial Release)
+* **Validation and Error Handling:**
+    * Input validation for date and time values.
+    * Error handling for invalid inputs.
 * **Gregorian Calendar Support:**
     * Fundamental date and time operations based on the Gregorian calendar.
     * Date and time arithmetic (addition, subtraction).